 Whether surrounded by crowds or in isolation, the feeling is the same: lonely.

-These lines paint a picture of someone searching for connection but never really finding it.
+These lines show someone searching for a connection but never really finding it.

 No sorrow or pity